Adjugate matrix: Properties

+If A is skew-symmetric, then adj(A) is skew-symmetric for even n and symmetric for odd n.
+Similarly, if A is skew-Hermitian, then adj(A) is skew-Hermitian for even n and Hermitian for odd n.

 If A is invertible, then, as noted above, there is a formula for adj(A) in terms of the determinant and inverse of A. When A is not invertible, the adjugate satisfies different but closely related formulas.